BA History & Economics | Preliminary Examination - Course Handbook

 For more information, please see: Introductory Economics (ox.ac.uk)

 This part of the course covers probability, statistics and causal inference.
-For further information, please see the course page on Canvas: https://canvas.ox.ac.uk/courses/2212/pages/find-out-more-about-introductory- economics?module_item_id=25878
+For further information, please see the course page on Canvas: https://canvas.ox.ac.uk/courses/294545/pages/3-dot-0-overview-and-instructions-2

 Assessment: A 3-hour written examination takes place at the end of the Trinity Term.
 This accounts for 25% of the overall mark for the year as a whole.
-The paper includes three parts, Microeconomics, Macroeconomics and Quantitative Methods.
-Candidates must answer at least one questions from each part and four in total.
+The paper includes three parts, Microeconomics, Macroeconomics and Probability & Statistics.
+Candidates must answer at least one question from each part and four in total.

 Course information for each of the period options available can be found at: https://canvas.ox.ac.uk/courses/22234/pages/ewp-paper-options?module_item_id=209521